Alness railway station: History

 The Inverness and Ross-shire Railway (I&RR), which was to be a line between Inverness and Invergordon, was authorised in 1860, and opened in stages.
 By the time that the last section, that between Dingwall and Invergordon, opened on 25 March 1863, the I&RR had amalgamated with the Inverness and Aberdeen Junction Railway (I&AJR), the authorisation being given on 30 June 1862.
 On this last stretch, one of the original stations was that at Alness.
 The I&AJR in turn amalgamated with other railways to form the Highland Railway in 1865, which became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The line then passed on to the Scottish Region of British Railways on nationalisation in 1948.
 The station at Alness was then closed by the British Transport Commission on 13 June 1960 and remained so for 13 years.

 The station reopened on 7 May 1973 after significant housing development in the area.
 The initial service provision was three trains each way on weekdays and one on Sundays.
-When sectorisation was introduced by British Rail in the 1980s, the station was served by ScotRail until the privatisation of British Rail.

-The original station platforms can still be seen on both sides of the single line through the station.
+Accidents and incidents

+A person died at the station in March 2023 after being struck by a train.
+The line was reopened the next day.
+A man was also struck by a train 16 and a half years earlier, in September 2006.